tkhoa2711/vim-togglenumber/README.md

 vim-togglenumber
 ================

-easy toggle between different number modes in vim: nonumber, absolute and relative number
+easy toggle between different number modes in vim: nonumber, absolute and relative number, with just one key sequence to rule it all.
+Most other plugins don't provide a seamless way to do all 3 modes at once.

 Installation
 ------------